 The menu consists of Scandinavian dishes.
 If you have something special to celebrate during your 2 days in Copenhagen, or you really enjoy your food, this is the place to go.
 Beware: you have to book a table months in advance!

 The Meatpacking District is an industrial area, outside of the centre.
 There used to be slaughterhouses and meat processing plants.
 The area was long neglected, but it has now transformed in to a trendy spot for going out and it's one of the places to visit in Copenhagen.
+This is where you feel that Copenhagen Rocks!
 You will find fantastic restaurants here, such as Fiskebar, Gorilla, Warpigs, and many others.
 It is a popular area, so book a table in advance.